 I started the journey with a car loaded with clothes, snacks, and a place to sleep for the next 2 days.
 After that, all I knew is that I would continue driving West.
 My friends and family were following my journey in real-time, and giving me advice on where to stay, weather updates and the best driving routes.

-I decided to do a rubbish run in each city because I was inspired by my brother’s efforts in San Francisco.
-I was curious about the data they collected on litter in Russian Hill, and curious how different cities compare to each other.
-If I was already driving, then why not?
+I decided to do a rubbish run in each city because I was curious about how different cities compare to each other, inspired by my brother’s efforts in San Francisco.
+I was curious about the data they collected on litter in Russian Hill If I was already driving, then why not?

 Stop # 1: Philadephia, PA — I started with one stretch of street near the University of Pennslyvania campus.
 It was the middle of the afternoon, and the streets had a lot of people.
 Total: 284 pieces/40 min.